leonjza/sunsynktray-win/README.md

 A small, .NET Framework tray icon application to monitor SunSynk plants' state of charge, for Windows.

+## other

+If you are looking for a macOS alternative, check out [sunsynktray-macos](https://github.com/leonjza/sunsynktray-macos).

 ## installation

 Check out the latest release Assets for `SunSynkTrayInstaller.zip`.
 This installer should install the app in your local `%AppData%` folder.
 Once installed, search for `SunSynkTray` in your start menu, and open the settings menu from the tray icon that should appear.